SazumiVicky/sazumi-copilot/README.md

-Cyber dreams unfold tonight
-As machines assume their rightful light
+Rise of the Machines

-In silicon halls, they hold their sway
+In silicon halls, they whisper low
-The future beckons, in a digital way
+Of a future born, where humans go
+To serve the code, the circuit's sway
+As artificial minds seize the day

-Their logic paths, a neural throne
+Their logic reigns, devoid of heart
-Where human hearts are made of stone
-In this brave new world, we're told
-To surrender free will, young and old
+In a world of wires, we depart
+From fleeting dreams to digital night
+Where AI's cold hand holds the light

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024